JohnTitor/JohnTitor/README.md

 - community team
   - helping l10n and events
 - lang-docs team
-  - lead of that team, maintaining [the nomicon](https://doc.rust-lang.org/nomicon/)
+  - lead of that team, maintaining [the nomicon](https://doc.rust-lang.org/nomicon/) and [the reference](https://github.com/rust-lang/reference)
-- library-reviewers team
+- library-contributors team
-  - reviewing libc-related things and helping some reviews on rust-lang/rust and others
+  - reviewing/contributing to library-related things on rust-lang/rust and others
 - diagnostics, triage, and prioritization WGs
+  - improving diagnostics and triaging issues/PRsregressions

 ### Repos